misotanni/misotanni.github.io/fjs/en/crash.md

 > 2. Initially ignore octaves (powers of two).
 > 3. If the power of three is positive, move that many steps by fifths clockwise; if negative, move anticlockwise.
 Convert that number to an interval.
 > 4. Adjust octaves as required.
+>
+> **Example:** To convert 9/8 to the FJS, we factorize: 2<sup>-3</sup> 3<sup>2</sup>.
+We ignore the factor of two.
+The power of three is positive, so we move two fifths clockwise: C-G-D. We have a major second.
+No octave adjustment needs to be made.
+The answer is M2.

 > ### FJS Technique \#2: To convert from an FJS representation of a Pythagorean ratio back to the ratio.
 >